goldr0g3r/FinTrack/README.md

-# FinTrackPro
+# FinTrack

-FinTrackPro is a comprehensive Personal Finance Management SaaS application designed to help users manage their finances by tracking expenses, setting budgets, and providing financial advice using AI-driven analytics.
+FinTrack is a comprehensive Personal Finance Management SaaS application designed to help users manage their finances by tracking expenses, setting budgets, and providing financial advice using AI-driven analytics.

 ## Features